GPlates/GPlates/doc-python-api/sample-code/pygplates_reconstruct_motion_path_features.rst

 | We iterate over the points in the :meth:`reconstructed motion path<pygplates.ReconstructedMotionPath.get_motion_path>`
   and print each point location and its associated time.
-| The first point in the path is the oldest and the last point is the reconstructed seed point.
+| The first point in the path is the oldest and the last point is the youngest.
   So we need to start at the last (oldest) time and work our way backwards.
   The last sample is at index ``-1`` and ``point_index`` starts at zero.
   So our time indices are ``-1``, ``-2``, etc, which means last sample, then second last sample, etc.